syncfusion-content/blazor-docs/blazor/dropdown-list/selection.md

 {% endhighlight %}

-## Blur Event
+### Blur Event

-[Blur](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.DropDownListEvents-2.html#Syncfusion_Blazor_DropDowns_DropDownListEvents_2_Blur) event will trigger when focus moves out from the component.
-By using the respective event we can perform required things when the component get focused out.The below code example demonstrates the usage of Blur event.
+The [Blur](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.DropDownListEvents-2.html#Syncfusion_Blazor_DropDowns_DropDownListEvents_2_Blur) event will trigger when focus moves out from the component.
+By using the respective event, perform required things when the component get focused out.

 {% highlight cshtml %}